open-mmlab/mmhuman3d/docs/cameras.md

             [0,              0,         0,       1],
     ]
     ```
-    scale_x, scale_y, scale_z, mid_x, mid_y, mid_z is related to FoV parameters, related infomation refer to [pytorch3d](https://github.com/facebookresearch/pytorch3d/blob/main/pytorch3d/renderer/cameras.py).
+    scale_x, scale_y, scale_z, mid_x, mid_y, mid_z is related to FoV parameters, related infomation refer to [Pytorch3D](https://github.com/facebookresearch/pytorch3d/blob/main/pytorch3d/renderer/cameras.py).

-### Camera Conventions
+## Camera Conventions
 - **Convert between different cameras:**

     We name intrinsic matrix as `K`, rotation matrix as `R` and translation matrix as `T`.
     Different camera conventions have different axis directions, and some defined as left matrix multiplication and some as right.
-Intrinsic and extrinsic matrix should be of the same multiplication convention, but some conventions like `pytorch3d` uses right matrix multiplication in computation procedure but passes left matrix multiplication `K` when initializing the cameras(mainly for better understanding).
+Intrinsic and extrinsic matrix should be of the same multiplication convention, but some conventions like `Pytorch3D` uses right matrix multiplication in computation procedure but passes left matrix multiplication `K` when initializing the cameras(mainly for better understanding).
     Conversion between `NDC` and `screen` also influence the intrinsic matrix, this is independent to camera conventions but should also be included.
     If you want to use an existing convention, choose in `['opengl', 'opencv', 'pytorch3d', 'pyrender', 'open3d']`.
-    E.g., you want to convert your opencv calibration camera to pytorch3d NDC defined camera for rendering, you can do:
+    E.g., you want to convert your opencv calibrated camera to Pytorch3D NDC defined camera for rendering, you can do:
     ```python
     from mmhuman3d.core.conventions.cameras import convert_cameras
     import torch